elitak/nixos-infect/README.md

 YMMV with any other hoster + image combination.

+If you have a OpenVZ based virtualization solution then this, or any other OS takeover script will not work, this is fundamental to how OpenVZ works.

 ## Considerations

 nixos-infect is so named because of the high likelihood of rendering a system